The Origin of Humanity: Who Was the First Person on Earth?

 Many religions have their own creation stories that explain how humans came to be on Earth.
 For example, in Christianity, the first humans were Adam and Eve, who were created by God.
 In Hinduism, the first humans were Manu and Shatarupa, who were created by the god Brahma.

-While these stories are important to the religious beliefs of many people, they are not scientific explanations and should not be treated as such.
+And, while these stories are important to the religious beliefs of many people, they are certainly not scientific explanations and should not be treated as such.

 Nonetheless, let’s explore more about different religious myths and beliefs.